Chart Color Schemes

 South Lismore features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households constitute 61.4% of all households, including 21.1% couples with children, 18.0% couples without children, and 19.9% single parent families.
+Family households comprise 61.4% of all households, including 21.1% couples with children, 18.0% couples without children, and 19.9% single parent families.
 Non-family households account for the remaining 38.6%, with lone person households at 31.5% and group households comprising 7.4%.
-The median household size is 2.4 people, which aligns with the average in the Rest of NSW.
+The median household size is 2.4 people, which matches the Regional NSW average.

 Frequently Asked Questions - Households